Last Updated on April 30, 2023

 Not that I speak from want, for I have learned to be content in whatever circumstances I am.
 I know how to get along with humble means, and I also know how to live in prosperity; in any and every circumstance I have learned the secret of being filled and going hungry, both of having abundance and suffering need.
 I can do all things through Him who strengthens me.Philippians 4:11-13

-You need to understand that money is only a means to an end and not the end in itself.
+You need to understand that money is only a means to an end, not the end itself.

-Yes, it would be cool to have a bunch of stuff that will make our lives easier, but it is also essential to know when you have enough.
+Yes, having a bunch of stuff that will make our lives easier would be cool, but it is also essential to know when you have enough.